 Image hosting server

 If you have a server site licensed as an ArcGIS Image Server site, you can designate it to serve as your portal's image hosting server here.
-The image hosting server hosts your raster store and all the distributed image services generated by your raster analysis server.
+The image hosting server hosts your raster store, all the image services created from Create imagery layers, and if raster analysis server is configured, then all the distributed image services generated by your raster analysis server.

 The ideal configuration for raster analysis includes at least two ArcGIS Image Server sites—a raster analysis server and an image hosting server—in addition to your portal's hosting server.
 If your organization does not have those resources available, a single ArcGIS Image Server site can be used for both raster analysis and image hosting.